OrdoLuminis/ordoluminis.github.io/_posts/2025-02-08-on-envy-and-jealousy.markdown

 <p style="text-indent:2em;">
 If you pay close attention, your adversaries will reveal their deepest fears cloaked in their arrogance.
 When they puff out their chest and boast, it's not confidence&mdash;It's a façade of superiority borne from their own insecurities, and by comparing themselves to others, they reveal whom they envy.
 This bravado is a defense mechanism, a desperate attempt to conceal their vulnerabilities.
 In truth, they are laying bare their weaknesses for all to see.
 I've yet to encounter a truly secure individual who feels the need to act in such a manner; as intelligence grows, so too does humility.
 Those who speak ill of others are merely projecting their own insecurities and limitations onto those they envy.
 As Seneca (1889) vividly illustrates in his <em>Minor Dialogues, De Tranquillitate Animi</em> (On the Tranquility of the Mind):</p>

-<blockquote>hence comes the State of Mind of those who loathe their idleness, complain that they have nothing to do, and view the progress of others with the bitterest jealousy: for an unhappy sloth favours the growth of envy, and those who cannot succeed themselves wish everyone else to be ruined" (p.
+<blockquote>hence comes the State of Mind of those who loathe their idleness, complain that they have nothing to do, and view the progress of others with the bitterest jealousy: for an unhappy sloth favours the growth of envy, and those who cannot succeed themselves wish everyone else to be ruined (p.
 257).</blockquote>

 The Bible reveals that this group contains the practitioners of evil: